 (a) Electronic Filing and Service.
 It is mandatory that all counsel of record use the court's Electronic Case Files (ECF) system.
-Non-incarcerated pro se parties are permitted to use the court's ECF system; however, the court may revoke such permission upon a finding that the party has abused the privilege of using the ECF system.
+Non-incarcerated pro se parties are permitted to use the court's ECF system.
+However, once a non-incarcerated pro se party has elected to use the ECF system, such party is required to do so unless the court grants the party's request to not use the system or revokes the party's permission upon a finding that the party has abused the privilege of using the ECF system.
 Documents must be filed and served electronically in accordance with the procedures adopted by the court and set forth in the Eleventh Circuit Guide to Electronic Filing.
 The Eleventh Circuit Guide to Electronic Filing, and information and training materials related to electronic filing, are available at www.call.uscourts.gov.